-Such a program is expected to cost about \$20-25M per year to operate.
+Such a program is expected to cost about \$20M per year to operate.
 For comparison, Europe's approximately €500M in annual expenditures for its 9 neutron facilities used by about 5,000 researchers scales to about \$50M per year for Canada.
 If the annualized capital cost of a major investment in a new domestic neutron source were added to the Canadian program, the cost could approach this 'European scale' of investment.
-The anticipated \$20-25M per year for the program is much less than the \$100M per year or more that Canada had invested in the NRU reactor, which was operated not just for neutron beams, but also for isotope production and for the irradiation of fuels and materials for nuclear power.
+The anticipated \$20M per year for the program is much less than the \$100M per year or more that Canada had invested in the NRU reactor, which was operated not just for neutron beams, but also for isotope production and for the irradiation of fuels and materials for nuclear power.
+Any major capital investments in new high brightness sources would be in addition to the operations of the program.